Haksell/rainfall/level3/README.md

 int main() { v(); }
 ```

-We have to write 64 at the address 0x0804988c to get the reverse shell.
+We have to write 64 at the address 0x0804988c to get the shell.

 The program uses `printf` with the input directly as a format string.
 This is a well-known vulnerability, since users can write their own format specifiers, causing the leak of information, or in our case, writing values directly to memory.